ClearFox logoClearFox

 3. 3

-In ClearFox Admin UI → Data Sources, find Confluence → click '+' to add a config.
+In ClearFox Admin UI → Integrations, find Confluence → click '+' to add a config.
 Fill in url, email, api_token.

 Notion